Susan Fowler tells her story in the first person about what happened next:

 - isolation and fear of physical integrity

 She can be called a lucky one: her case was both made public and successfully resolved.
-During three years, Uber was independently investigating corporate culture, which eventually led to a termination of the contract with the CEO.
+During three years, Uber was independently investigating corporate culture, which eventually led to the termination of the contract with the CEO.

 Susan's revelation became an essential part of the movement against discrimination and harassment in Silicon Valley.

-In February 2020 Susan Fowler released her book with personal story Whistleblower: My Journey to Silicon Valley and Fight for Justice at Uber.
+In February 2020 Susan Fowler released her book with her personal story Whistleblower: My Journey to Silicon Valley and Fight for Justice at Uber.